stroiman/JsonFSharp/readme.markdown

 many' values in the json, as long as all the record members can be evaluated.

-The record construction supports records (no classes)\*, arrays, option values, and simple types.
-But no tuples or discriminated unions.
+The record construction supports records (no classes)\*, arrays, option values, F# tuples from json arrays, maps of strings, and simple types.
+But no discriminated unions.

-It does however support deserializing to a map.
+Map deserialization example

 ```fsharp
 type FooType = { foo : int; }